sil-dictionary-lexical-services/SubentryPromotion/README.md

 ### Improper Subentry Import Example

 In the sample file, the 1st homograph **mole1** has two senses, **1)** the small burrowing mammal and **2)** an enemy agent.
 The burrowing animal has a sub-entry *moleskin* and  *moleskin* has a sub-subentry of *moleskin bandage*.
 The enemy agent has a sub-entry *molehunt*.
 Here's the SFM record that represents that structure.
 For brevity, a few extraneous fields from the file have been removed.
+The simple version of the Sample file has been used.
 ```
 \lx mole
 \hm 1